Comac C909: Development

 In 1985, Shanghai Aircraft Manufacturing Company, now a part of Comac, launched a "troubled" partnership with McDonnell Douglas to co-produce the MD-80, a similar-looking small jet aircraft.
 After producing 20 MD-80s, the joint venture eventually collapsed, but China refused to return the tooling used.
 According to Western analysts, the ARJ21 is "heavily derived" from the MD-80, including its 1980s-era airframe which features a distinctive "double-bubble" fuselage cross-section.
 However, Chinese media state that the ARJ21 is an indigenous design.

 The development of the ARJ21 (Advanced Regional Jet) was a key project in the "10th Five-Year Plan" of China.
 The project officially began in March 2002 and was led by the state-owned ACAC consortium.
 The maiden flight of the ARJ21 was initially planned to take place in 2005 with commercial service beginning 18 months later.
 The programme became eight years behind schedule.

 The design work was delayed and the final trial production stage did not begin until June 2006.

 The first prototype (serial number 101) rolled out on 21 December 2007, with a maiden flight on 28 November 2008 at Shanghai's Dachang Airfield.
 The aircraft completed a long-distance test flight on 15 July 2009, flying from Shanghai to Xi'an in 2 hours 19 minutes, over a distance of 1,300 km.
 The second ARJ21 (serial number 102) completed the same test flight route on 24 August 2009.
 The third aircraft (serial number 103) similarly completed its first test flight on 12 September 2009.
 The fourth aircraft (CN 104) flew by November 2010.
 By August 2011, static, flutter and crosswind flight tests had been completed.

-The ACAC consortium was reorganized in 2009 and became a part of COMAC.
+The ACAC consortium was reorganized in May 2008 and became a part of the then-newly formed Commercial Aircraft Corporation of China (abbreviated to Comac).